vtovkach/git-ai-helper/README.md

 # AI-Powered Git Assistant
+A lightweight AI-integrated Git helper tool for developers.
+It can automatically generate commit messages using the OpenAI API and lets you commit only the changes you need with clear messages.

 ## Project Status
 This project is **still in the development stage**.

 ---

-## Commands
+## Available Commands

 ### status
-Display staging area and commit messages.
+Display staging area.
 - `status -none` → Display staging area

+---
+### disp
+Display commit messages.
-- `status -f<file #>` → Display commit message for the selected file
+- `disp -f<file #>` → Display commit message for the selected file
-- `status -a` → Display message for every file
+- `disp -a` → Display message for every file

 ---